+Life Span.
 Each person is born with a certain quantity of life-energy like the oil in a lamp.
 When the oil is exhausted the person dies even if apparently healthy.
-When, however, the person meets an untimely death, the life-energy has not been exhausted and the Ego continues to be conscious and alive, minus the physical body.
+When however, the life-energy is not exhausted and the person meets a violent death, then the Ego continues to be conscious and alive, minus the physical body.

 There is a distinction therefore between a natural death and a premature death.
-The latter is of three kinds: death by accident, murder, or suicide.
+The latter is of three kinds: death by accident, murder, and suicide.
 Each of these will undergo a different after-death process depending upon the circumstances of the death.
-We'll discuss the difference between each of these now.
+These shall be separately discussed below.